cjdelisle/cjdns/rfcs/Whitepaper.md

 Dave can then send the packet back to Charlie who need not know what it is in order to forward it correctly on to Bob and then to Alice.
-If the packet had reached Fred, he would be able to use the same technique of reversing the label in order to determine it's origin.
+If the packet had reached Fred, he would be able to use the same technique of reversing the label in order to determine its origin.

 In order for labels to be able to be spliced together, the most significant bit in a label must always be `1` so that we know where it ends.
 Since all routes